No Plastics, No Tin

 - Become a recycling ambassador.
 Help WasteNot spread the word about what can and can’t be recycled.
 We can use your help at community events, distributing our brochures, hanging posters — whatever type of outreach you prefer.
 Email firstname.lastname@example.org or call 406-756-8993 to learn more.

 Here are a few easy ideas to begin cutting plastic waste out of your life.

 - Replace plastic wrap and ziplock bags with beeswax wraps.
 You can purchase these or make your own.

 - Cut out bottled water!
 Use a reusable water bottle instead, and if you can’t stand tap water, use a refillable water jug and dispenser like Culligan or Glacier Water, which can be refilled in grocery stores.

 - Make your own dairy products that normally come in plastic containers – most are surprisingly easy.
-Here’s a yogurt recipe (Withey’s carries powdered yogurt starter), a sour cream recipe, and a cottage cheese recipe.
+Here’s a yogurt recipe (look for yogurt starter at local health food stores), a sour cream recipe, and a cottage cheese recipe.

 - Bring your own reusable food storage containers to restaurants for leftovers or take-out.